GatherPress/gatherpress/README.md

 # [WIP] Documentation Outline

 ## Features

-- Event Scheduling: Set dates, times, and provide event information details.
+- Event Scheduling: set dates, times, and provide event information details.
 - Attendee registration.
 - Emailing system: to send emails to all the group members, or a specific event attendees, non-attendees, and those on the waiting list.
 - In person events: add the venue, with an optional map (refer to point 4)
 - Online event management: add the video meeting URL.
 - Multi-event management: capability to handle multiple events simultaneously.
 - Multisite environment: This setup allows for centralized management while providing flexibility for each site to host its own unique events with their settings (language, timezone, date time format) and set of users.
-- Multisite environment: This setup allows for centralized management, providing flexibility for each site to have its specific settings (language, timezone, date-time format), its set of users and to host its unique events.
 - Works with blocks.
 - Freedom to add content besides the default event/venue blocks, to remove default blocks, and add synced patterns (useful for adding consistent information across all events).